CSCfi/Kielipankki-utilities/docs/howto_nertagging.md

 If you have to tokenize, parse or nertag a corpus again some time later, you should first update your copy of the folder ‘Kielipankki-utilities’.
 Go to Kielipankki-utilities in your HOME directory and update it with the command `git pull`.

-It is recommended to always convert data in an interactive batch job session on Puhti.
+It is recommended to always convert data in an interactive batch job session on CSC’s computing environment.
 The command is 'sinteractive', for more information see [CSC: interactive usage](https://docs.csc.fi/computing/running/interactive-usage/).
-(in Puhti, always use the 'small' partition).
+(in CSC’s computing environment, always use the 'small' partition).

 You can define the resource requests directly within the command line, e.g.: